|Players Meeting 9:30am, Tee-Off 10:00am unless otherwise posted.|

 Pro divisions will pay out 40% of the field, Advanced divisions will pay out 45% of the field, Amateur Intermediate/Novice/Junior divisions will pay out 50% of the field.

-We remain committed to advancing amateur participation at sanctioned events and we actively invite your feedback.
-Please contact any member of the Board to share your thoughts.
+The DGB remains committed to advancing amateur participation at sanctioned events and we actively invite your feedback.
+Please contact any member of the DGB to share your thoughts.

 Additional Tournament Director resources are being prepared, and existing resources are being updated:

 - General Tournament Director’s Guide – under review

 - Scoreport Cards